Newland, Kingston upon Hull: Early history to 1860

-An enclosure and drainage act for Cottingham was passed in 1766; the Beverley and Skidby Drain was enabled by an act of 1785; and the Beverley and Barmston Drain was built after an enabling act of 1798.
+An act of Parliament for the enclosure and drainage of Cottingham, the Cottingham Inclosure Act 1766 (6 Geo.
+3. c.
+78 Pr.) was passed; the Beverley and Skidby Drain was enabled by the Beverley and Skidby Drainage Act 1785 (25 Geo.
+3. c.
+92); and the Beverley and Barmston Drain was built after the Beverley and Barmston Drainage Act 1798 (38 Geo.
+3. c. lxiii).
 The Cottingham Drain improved the marshy land in the area.
 The Barmston, and the Skidby Drains were built primarily for areas beyond Newland.
 The Barmston Drain crossed Beverley Road east of the village running very approximately parallel with, and around 0.5 mi west of, the River Hull.
 At the point the drain passes under the Beverley Road "Bridge End Cottage" (1785) is still extant.
 The Skidby Drain ran roughly parallel to the Barnston Drain under 0.25 mi east.
 Three houses on the south side of Cottingham Road are remnants of the village, dating to the late 1700s.

 Hull merchants migrated to Newland in the early 19th century, building large houses.
 In 1832 a church was consecrated at Newland.
 The church, St John's (built 1833) is in the perpendicular style in yellow brick with ashlar dressings and a slate roof.
 The chancel, and west bay of the nave was added 1893; and the north aisle in 1902.
 The vicarage, to the east, dates to 1862, and is also in yellow brick and ashlar with a slate roof.
 Newland National school on Clough Road near the church was established 1865.

 At the far extreme of the surrounding land, on the west bank of the River Hull, opposite Stoneferry, a water works was established in 1845, taking water from the river – the river water may have been responsible for a cholera outbreak in 1849, and after 1860 the works was supplied from the Springhead Pumping Station (see also Stoneferry §History).